Honda Freed: Indonesia

-The model received another refresh in September 2014 with the addition of 3 wide horizontal lines front grille (similar to the first facelift JDM 2011 Freed G Aero), silver accent on the sides of the stop lamp and cruise control for the E trim before it was discontinued due to poor sales figure.
+The model received another refresh in September 2014 with the addition of three wide horizontal lines front grille (similar to the first facelift JDM 2011 Freed G Aero), silver accent on the sides of the stop lamp and cruise control for the E trim before it was discontinued due to poor sales figure.

 Thailand

 In 2010, the Freed was launched in Thailand.
 It was imported from Indonesia.
 It was only available in four trim levels (S, E, E Sport and E Sport NAVI).

 Malaysia

 On 22 April 2010, the Freed was launched in Malaysia.
 It was only available in one trim level (Grade E).
 Honda Malaysia's target sales were 1,200 units a year.

-In July 2012, Honda Malaysia added a cheaper version of the Honda Freed called the Grade S; it was priced RM99,800 on-the-road with insurance, squeezing it below the RM100,000 mark.
-Features lost from the Grade E model were the powered sliding rear doors with remote operation, automatic air conditioning, indicators for the side mirrors or intermittent wipers, tail spoiler, and the Alpine DVD player.
+In July 2012, Honda Malaysia added an affordable variant of the Honda Freed called the Grade S. Features omitted from the Grade E were the powered sliding rear doors with remote operation, automatic air conditioning, indicators for the side mirrors or intermittent wipers, tail spoiler, and the Alpine DVD player.

 In January 2013, Honda Malaysia launched the facelifted model to Malaysia.
 Like before, it was available in two trim levels (Grade E and Grade S).
 The Grade E model gained some extra features which included leather seats, and fold-down armrests for both front seats are now available across the board (previously only the driver and two mid-row chairs had armrests).

-The lower spec Grade S is available in Brilliant White Pearl, Polished Metal Metallic and Crystal Black Pearl.
-The pricier Grade E can only be had in Brilliant White Pearl.